top of page

 It describes a state of inconsistency or instability, where there are fluctuations or fluctuations in a particular attribute, condition, or value.
 Fluctuating phenomena often exhibit a pattern of ups and downs, alternating between different levels, quantities, or states.
 This adjective can be used to describe various aspects, such as fluctuating prices in a market, fluctuating weather patterns, fluctuating moods, or fluctuating performance.
 It implies a lack of stability or predictability, and the element being described is characterized by constant shifts or variations, making it difficult to establish a fixed or consistent pattern.

-Example sentences of fluctuating
+Example sentences containing fluctuating

 1. The stock market experienced fluctuating prices throughout the day, causing uncertainty among investors.